CaliCastle/PopMenu/README.md

 ## ✍🏻 Description

-**PopMenu** is designed for a quick _popup_ action menu, much like an action sheet in iOS.
+**PopMenu** is designed as a quick _popup_ action menu, much like an action sheet in iOS.
 If you want an action sheet that looks great, you're in the right place!

 **PopMenu** has the abilities of: